15th August 2024

 Here we have summarised the key elements of how we envision cannabis being regulated here in the UK.
-As part of our newly launched work to #LegaliseUKCannabis we will be consulting with key voices in the UK to develop the details of this vision, and the steps to realising it before publishing a roadmap to UK cannabis regulation in the new year.
+As part of our newly launched initiative to #LegaliseUKCannabis we will be consulting with key voices in the UK to develop the details of this vision, and the steps to realising it before publishing a roadmap to UK cannabis regulation in the new year.

 In collaboration with experts and key stakeholders in the UK and around the world, at Transform we have been developing our vision for what responsible cannabis regulation should look like for over 20 years.

-The detail of this work is captured in our ‘How to Regulate Cannabis; A Practical Guide’ now in its 3rd edition (translated into Spanish, Portuguese, German & and Czech) and available to buy in print.
+The detail of this work is captured in our ‘How to Regulate Cannabis; A Practical Guide’ now in its 3rd edition (translated into Spanish, Portuguese, German & Czech) and available to buy in print.
 While the book outlines the broad brushstrokes of good policy and practice, it also makes clear the need for regulation models to be adaptable to different local political and cultural environments.

 Regulating cannabis in the UK will involve establishing a dedicated government agency to oversee the new cannabis reforms.
 This agency would oversee licensed production and supply of approved cannabis products as well as regulating non-profit cannabis clubs, and provisions for home-growing.
 Access to any form of legal non-medical cannabis supply would be for adults only (18+).